Diverse employees at Texas Children's Hospital have rated Happiness, CEO Rating, and Team as the highest categories they have scored

 Employees’ understanding of Texas Children's Hospital's KPIs and OKRs is essential for its success.
 Out of 5 Texas Children's Hospital employees who’ve answered, “Are your company’s goals clear and are you invested in them?”
 4 have said yes.

-Mark’s approval rate is in the Top 25% of all CEOs of similar-sized companies on Comparably, and in the Top 30% compared to the CEOs of all other companies in Houston.
-Texas Children's Hospital’s CEO is highly regarded especially by employees in the Operations department, employees with the company for 1 to 2 Years, and Asian or Pacific Islander employees.
-However, employees in the HR department, employees with the company for 2 to 5 Years, and employees with the company for Less than 1 Year have a less favorable view of the CEO and believe there is room for improvement.
-Compared to Texas Children's Hospital’s competitors, Mark Wallace ranks right below HOUSTON METHODIST CEO Marc Boom.
-Under Wallace’s leadership, Texas Children's Hospital employee respondents are most happy about their Compensation and the company’s Perks And Benefits.
-Environment and Meetings are two areas, according to respondents, where Texas Children's Hospital could stand to see real improvement.
+Mark’s approval rate is just above average, putting Mark in the Top 30% of all CEOs of similar-sized companies on Comparably, and in the Top 35% compared to the CEOs of all other companies in Houston.
+Mark Wallace is well regarded by employees for the Compensation Texas Children's Hospital offers, and ranks among the Top 15% of CEOs by employees in that category.
+Mark is most liked by employees in the Operations department and employees with the company for 1 to 2 Years.
+However, employees in the HR department have a slightly unfavorable view of the CEO.
+When compared to Texas Children's Hospital’s competitors, Mark Wallace ranks just below HOUSTON METHODIST’s CEO Marc Boom.
+With Mark’s leadership, Texas Children's Hospital employee respondents are most happy about their Compensation and Perks And Benefits.
+Mark was rated slightly below average for Environment.

 The Texas Children's Hospital Executive Team is rated a “C-” and led by CEO Mark Wallace, Texas Children’s Health Plan Operations Senior Executive S Fleischer, and Senior Vice President of Philanthropy, Marketing & Public Relations Amber Tabora